michaelmayer-hpe/Labs/Docker/README.md

 So we see that we now have an image which has been downloaded from the docker public registry, and that a container has been instantiated from that image and is not running anymore.
 The `rm` command allows to delete the container (but of course not the image which remains available)
 ## The second container
-In order to have a more interesting environment, we'll now look for existing container images in the public docker registry, and choose to use a fedora image on our Ubuntu environment:
+In order to have a more interesting environment, we'll now look for existing container images in the public docker registry, and choose to use a fedora image on our host environment:

 `#` **`docker search fedora`**
 ```